> Gluten Free Happiness?

-Often when people are newly gluten free, the focus is on what they can’t eat any more.
+Often when people are newly gluten-free, the focus is on what they can’t eat any more.
 They worry about whether they’re going to react to what they’re served at a restaurant, or at a friend’s house.
-They think and wonder and fret about what they have to do to treat the problems that they have thanks to gluten intolerance and related things.
+They think and wonder and fret about what they have to do to treat the problems that they have thanks to gluten intolerance.

 Some of this is necessary.
-There is a lot to learn when going gluten free.
-To be the healthiest possible, a lot may have to change in one’s diet and life.
+There’s a lot to learn when going gluten-free.
+To be the healthiest possible, you may have to change your diet and other elements of your life radically.
 But the stress should not be ongoing and/or acute.
 There should be, at least, breaks during the process so you aren’t overwhelmed.

 Eventually, when you have your diet and supplements, etc. “down” enough so you don’t have to mull them over often, you’ll probably feel and think differently.
 I certainly do.
-It’s a nice place to be – one of the perks of being healthier.
+It’s a nice place to be, and one of the perks of being healthier.

-On this site, I do my best to give recommendations and resources to reduce the transition stress so you can get to the nicer place faster.
+On this site, I do my best to give recommendations and resources to reduce the transition stress so you can get to the happier place faster.

-But now, in this post, I want to focus on (gluten free) happiness that requires very little thought and that you can try to have right now, independant of where you’re at with a gluten free diet.
+In the rest of this post I’ll be focusing on (gluten-free) happiness that requires very little thought that you can try to have right now, independent of where you’re at with a gluten-free diet.